sirmarcel/cmlkit/docs/autotune.rst

 Hyperopt Specifications
 -----------------------

 In principle, all ``hyperopt`` functions are supported, but in practice, we currently only use ``hp_choice`` (it might be worth investigating this in more detail).
 For ``hp_choice``, the first argument has to be a string uniquely identifying the parameter to be chosen.
 The second argument has to be a list of possible options.
-In the case of numerical parameters, it is tedious to specify these lists by hand, and so the ``grid`` module exists...
+In the case of numerical parameters, it is tedious to specify these lists by hand, and so the ``grid`` module exists.
+However, we are *not* restricted to numerical parameters -- for instance, the choices could also be made between full dictionaries describing different MBTRs.

-Note that, the choices can be *nested* and *conditional*.
+Also please note that the choices can be *nested* and *conditional*.
 For instance, in the above, some choices of ``weightf`` require an additional parameter, which is also chosen with ``hp_choice``.
 The same principle applies when whole MBTR configurations are put into ``hp_choice``.
 In such cases, some care has to be taken to keep the labels of parameters unique.

 Grid Specifications
 -------------------